fastapi/fastapi/docs/index.md

 ![editor support](https://fastapi.tiangolo.com/img/vscode-completion.png)

-For a more complete example including more features, [see the tutorial - user guide](tutorial/intro/).
+For a more complete example including more features, see the <a href="https://fastapi.tiangolo.com/tutorial/intro/">Tutorial - User Guide</a>.

 **Spoiler alert**: the tutorial - user guide includes: